isa-ulisboa/greends-fads-exercises/fads_ex_05_markdown.md

 > text blockquote

 ## 4. Create lists
+Add lists to the file.
 To create ordered lists, you simply, place a number and a point before the item:
 ```
 1. Item one
 2. Item two